 “It happens here in Asia more than elsewhere – some candidates think that sending their CV for the same job via multiple sources will increase their chances of getting hired.
-In fact it does the reverse,” says Nick Wells, a director at search firm Webber Chase in Singapore.
+In fact it does the reverse,” says Nick Wells, a director at search firm Webber Chase.
 “Candidates will send their CV through two or three recruiters and directly to the bank and they won’t even tell recruiters that they’ve applied elsewhere.
 You have to be honest when you’re applying for a job.”

 3. Getting fixated on 25%

 “I find that many candidates in Asia are almost myopic about getting 25% pay rises when moving jobs – they’ve latched onto this figure thanks to market gossip and it can make for difficult discussions,” says Wells.
 “But the fact is that you’re probably already well paid and a 10% rise is more in line with the market.
 Most banks have internal pay bandwidths which might not allow for 25% anyway – and when changing jobs you should be more fixated on whether it’s a better role that will improve your skills.”

 4. Playing the field too much